Mathematics and art - perspective

 The person who is credited with the first correct formulation of linear perspective is Brunelleschi.
 He appears to have made the discovery in about 1413.
 He understood that there should be a single vanishing point to which all parallel lines in a plane, other than the plane of the canvas, converge.
 Also important was his understanding of scale, and he correctly computed the relation between the actual length of an object and its length in the picture depending on its distance behind the plane of the canvas.
 Using these mathematical principles, he drew two demonstration pictures of Florence on wooden panels with correct perspective.
 One was of the octagonal baptistery of St John, the other of the Palazzo de Signori.
 To give a more vivid demonstration of the accuracy of his painting, he bored a small hole in the panel with the baptistery painting at the vanishing point.
 A spectator was asked to look through the hole from behind the panel at a mirror which reflected the panel.
 In this way Brunelleschi controlled precisely the position of the spectator so that the geometry was guaranteed to be correct.
 These perspective paintings by Brunelleschi have since been lost but a "Trinity" fresco by Masaccio from this same period still exists which uses Brunelleschi's mathematical principles.

-Here is a picture of Masaccio's Holy Trinity
+A picture of Masaccio's Holy Trinity is at THIS LINK.

 It is reasonable to think about how Brunelleschi came to understand the geometry which underlies perspective.
 Certainly he was trained in the principles of geometry and surveying methods and, since he had a fascination with instruments, it is reasonable to suppose that he may have used instruments to help him survey buildings.
 He had made drawing of the ancient buildings of Rome before he came to understand perspective and this must have played an important role.